oxwazz/wordle_on_email/README.md

 ## Limitation

-📐 The only limitation is from AMP itself, you can [read more](https://developers.google.com/gmail/ampemail/tips) about it.
+📐 The only limitation is from AMP itself, you can [read more](https://developers.google.com/gmail/ampemail/tips) about it, and also you can see the detail of [WG amp for email](https://github.com/ampproject/amphtml/tree/main/docs/spec/email).

 ## Credit